PM Modi, Nepalese counterpart Prachanda to inaugurate UP's first land port | Science-Environment

 Singh said the Land Port Authority of India, which comes under the Union Ministry of Home Affairs, has set up integrated check posts on the country's international borders for smooth movement of cargo and passenger vehicles.

-Singh said the construction of the Rupaidiha Land Port, built on 115 acres of land, has cost about Rs 200 crores.
+Singh said the construction of the Rupaidiha Land Port, built on 115 acres of land, has cost about Rs 200 crore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)